June-Skeeter/GEOS270_Syllabus/index.md

 You can reach me by email at june.skeeter@ubc.ca

-* Will begin hosting office hours in person(Room 144, Geography Bldg.) once we shift back to in person learning.
+* Will begin hosting office hours in person(Rom 144, Geography Bldg.) once we shift back to in person learning.
 For now, office hours will be held [on Zoom](https://ubc.zoom.us/j/66359522453?pwd=ZzZUMzV3NVY1V3pzcmYzZFBadW93UT09).

 * I'll be available for in-person office hours every Thursday from 1-5 pm.
   * Email me to schedule a specific time if you, or just drop-in.